 Ports are few and far between

 Connectivity is basically nonexistent on the tablet portion of the Surface Book.
 The only exceptions are a 3.5mm audio output in the top right corner of the device, which isn’t a great location, as it leaves cords dangling over the keyboard when headphones are attached, and an unadvertised power port on the bottom.
-I also found the port a little too snug, so plugging a device in, or removing it, means playing tug-of-war with the device.
+We also found the port a little too snug, so plugging a device in, or removing it, means playing tug-of-war with the device.

 The base of the laptop serves up the connections you’d normally expect from a laptop.
 On the left side, there are two USB 3.0 ports next to the SD card slot.
 Around the right is Mini-DisplayPort and Microsoft’s new power plug.
+That’s almost the exact set of connections the X1 Yoga and XPS 13 offer, with an important omission: Type-C.

 Touch is back, baby